boetro/boetro/README.md

 ### Hi!

-I'm Caleb, a Co-Founder of LaunchFlow inc. Where we're making writing Python data pipelines as easy as possible.
+I'm Caleb, a Co-Founder of LaunchFlow inc. Where we're making writing Python backend systems as easy as possible.
 Previous I worked at Verily Life Sciences and Google Drive.

 I'm passionate about distributed computing and love learning about new technologies to process data at scale.